Shingo Prize: Site Awards

-2008-Present
+2008–Present

 The following are the recipients of Shingo awards from the time the criteria changed in 2008 to include any industry and to reflect a higher standard of excellence.

 1989-2007

 The following are the recipients of Shingo awards from the establishment of the Shingo Prize for Excellence in Manufacturing until the criteria and name changed to the Shingo Prize for Operational Excellence in 2008.

-Research and Professional Publication Award
+Research and Publication Award

-The following are recipients of the Shingo Research and Professional Publication Award.
+The following are recipients of the Shingo Research and Publication Award.